 Do you shoot digital or film?
-What kind of camera(s) do you use?
+What kind of camera(s) and film do you use?

 How do you get your film developed and online?